MathieuBuisson/PSCodeHealth/docs/InternalFunctions/Get-FunctionTestCoverage.md

 ```

 ## DESCRIPTION
+Gets test coverage information for the specified function.
+This includes 2 pieces of information :
-Gets the percentage of lines of code in the specified function definition that are tested (executed) by unit tests.
+  - Code coverage percentage (lines of code that are exercised by unit tests)
+  - Missed Commands (lines of codes or commands not being exercised by unit tests)

 It uses Pester with its CodeCoverage parameter.

 ## EXAMPLES